dr-joe-wirth/phantasm/docker_build_files/README.md

 Annotated 16S rRNA gene sequences are not always available.
 It is possible for users to bypass this requirement by providing a file with NCBI Taxonomy IDs for the taxa that the input genomes may be related to.
 The specified taxa can be any NCBI Taxonomy classification as long as it is of rank Family or below (ie. Species, Genus, and Family taxids are acceptable, but Order, Class, and Phylum are not).

-In order to bypass the 16S rRNA gene sequence requirement, you must provide these NCBI Taxonomy IDs as a file named `taxids.txt` in the directory where you are calling PHANTASM.
+In order to bypass the 16S rRNA gene sequence requirement, you must provide these NCBI Taxonomy IDs as a file using the `-S` or `--skip_16S` flags.
 The file must contain exactly one NCBI Taxonomy ID per line.
 The taxids provided by the user cannot exceed the rank Family.
 This methodology allows you to specify a collection of NCBI Taxonomy IDs that are somewhat related to the input genome(s).
 You are free to obtain these IDs in whatever method you best see fit.
 Ultimately, PHANTASM will use a suitable phylogenetic marker to refine the set of reference genomes.

 Keep in mind that annotated 16S rRNA gene sequences are **not** required if a phylogenetic marker and/or suitable reference genomes are already known (see sections [3.2](#32-option-2-unknown-reference-genomes-and-known-phylogenetic-markers) and [3.3](#33-option-3-known-reference-genomes) for more information).

-### Step 1: Identifying putative phylogenetic markers. . .
+### Step 1: Identifying putative phylogenetic markers
 Run one of the following commands.
 Be sure to replace `my_genome.gbff` and `email@address.org` with appropriate values.
 If using multiple genomes, replace `my_genome.gbff` with the name of the directory containing the genome files (this directory must be nested within the working directory).

     docker run -v $(pwd):/data jwirth/phantasm:latest phantasm getPhyloMarker -i my_genome.gbff -e email@address.org